 * Internships start on a Monday and end on a Friday.
 Arrivals are recommended on Sundays and departure are recommended on Saturdays.

-Please note that the volunteering program is a full-time voluntary position without financial compensation.
-Successful applicants are responsible for their transportation expenses to and from the research station in O Grove, Spain, and for providing and preparing their food during the stay.
+Please note that the internship program is a full-time voluntary position without financial compensation.
+Successful applicants are responsible for their transportation expenses to and from the research station in O Grove, Spain, and for providing and preparing their food during their stay.

-The fee plays a crucial role in enabling the BDRI to cover the expenses associated with our research.
-Your contribution is essential for conducting this type of research, and without it, these valuable projects wouldn't be possible!
+The internship fee plays a crucial role in enabling the BDRI to cover the expenses associated with our research.
+Your contribution is essential for making this work possible.
 Students carrying out an internship are encouraged to apply for extramural or university funding to offset these costs.

 How to Apply for an Internship at BDRI